liangcj/AcerC720CrunchBang/README.md

 Getting the touchpad working
 ---
+**UPDATE (2014 April 26):** As [noted by user rofellos51 and confirmed by user chislon](https://github.com/liangcj/AcerC720CrunchBang/issues/5), `chromeos_laptop.c` was moved from `drivers/platform/x86` to `drivers/platform/chrome`.
+Thus for those who want to use the newer kernel 3.13, please use the [c720crunchbangtp_v2 script](https://github.com/liangcj/AcerC720CrunchBang/blob/master/c720crunchbangtp_v2).
+Instead of the c720crunchbangtp script mentioned below.

 CrunchBang Waldorf uses a fairly old kernel (3.2) so we need to update the kernel (to 3.12 at time of this post), and then run a patching script (originally written for Ubuntu and slightly modified to work with CrunchBang).
 Steps:

 * Modify `/etc/apt/sources.list` and `/etc/apt/preferences` so that `waldorf` is replaced with `janice`, and `wheezy` is replaced with `jessie`.
 Leave the Debian security sources as `wheezy` though.
 Also uncomment the debian-src lines.